 Logitech G provides gamers of all levels with industry-leading keyboards, mice, headsets and simulation products such as steering wheels and flight sticks, incorporating innovative design and advanced technologies.
-Some of our products in this category include:
+Some of our key products in this category include:

-- The Logitech G513 RGB Mechanical Gaming Keyboard, which features high-performance mechanical switches, LIGHTSYNC intelligent RGB illumination, a leather palm rest, a metal top case, and a USB pass-through. - The Logitech G PRO Wireless Gaming Mouse that was designed in collaboration with the world's top professionals, and features our LIGHTSPEED [TM] professional grade wireless technology, our exclusive high-performance HERO gaming sensor, a flexible ambidextrous design, and support for our POWERPLAY [TM] wireless charging solution, for maximum performance and comfort over long gameplay sessions - The Logitech G29 Driving Force Steering Wheel for Sony PlayStation 4, which features a powerful dual-motor force feedback transmission, hand-stitched leather-wrapped rim, and stainless steel throttle, brake and clutch pedals for an ultra-realistic driving experience.
+- The Logitech G915 LIGHTSPEED Wireless, RGB Mechanical Gaming Keyboard, which features high-performance low-profile mechanical switches that provide all the speed, accuracy, and performance of traditional switches, at half the height. - The Logitech G PRO Wireless Gaming Mouse that was designed in collaboration with the world's top esports professionals, and features our LIGHTSPEEDTM professional grade wireless technology, our exclusive high-performance HERO gaming sensor, a flexible ambidextrous design, and support for our POWERPLAYTM wireless charging solution, for maximum performance and comfort over long gameplay sessions. - The Logitech G29 Driving Force Steering Wheel for PC and Sony PlayStation 4 & 5, which features a powerful dual-motor force feedback transmission, hand-stitched leather-wrapped rim, and stainless steel throttle, brake and clutch pedals for an ultra-realistic driving experience.

-ASTRO Gaming is a performance gaming and lifestyle brand focused on the console gaming peripherals market with a cross-platform lineup consisting of four primary headset models and a high-performance controller for Playstation 4 and PC:
+ASTRO Gaming is a performance gaming and lifestyle brand focused on the console gaming peripherals market with a cross-platform lineup consisting of four primary headset models for PlayStation 4 and PC:

-- The A50 Wireless Headset and Base Station that targets the discerning "prosumer" consumer, featuring integrated MixAmp technology, Dolby [®] Digital surround sound and the ASTRO Command Center Software system. - The A40TR and MixAmp Pro, a wired solution that targets the esport professional and live streamer, featuring Dolby [®] Digital surround sound, daisy-chain chat, live stream port and the ASTRO Command Center Software system. - The A20 Wireless Headset, a stereo headset delivering the signature ASTRO comfort and audio customization via the ASTRO Command Center Software. - The A10 wired headset, an ultra-durable robust headset delivering ASTRO signature comfort and sound quality at a more accessible price point. - The C40 TR (Tournament Ready) wireless controller for PlayStation 4 and PC, which has modular, swappable and replaceable joysticks and d-pad, and also uses a proprietary low-latency wireless connection that supports advanced wireless audio directly to the controller.
+- The A50 Wireless Headset and Base Station that targets the discerning "prosumer" consumer, featuring integrated MixAmp technology, Dolby[®] Digital surround sound and the ASTRO Command Center Software system. - The A40TR Headset and MixAmp Pro, a wired solution that targets the esport professional and live streamer, featuring Dolby® Digital surround sound, daisy-chain chat, live stream port and the ASTRO Command Center Software system. - The A20 Wireless Headset, a stereo headset delivering the signature ASTRO comfort and audio customization via the ASTRO Command Center Software. - The A10 wired headset, an ultra-durable robust headset delivering ASTRO signature comfort and sound quality at a more accessible price point.